-Examples of sexual harassment may include: (1) “Catcalling,” e.g., making public, gendered and/or sexual remarks about a person within others’ hearing with or without the intended recipient’s consent.
-Students are responsible for public conduct that may offend or intimidate bystanders; (2) Publicly ranking a person’s sexual or physical attributes without their consent.
+Examples of sexual harassment may include: (1) “catcalling,” e.g., making public, gendered and/or sexual remarks about a person within others’ hearing with or without the intended recipient’s consent (2) publicly ranking a person’s sexual or physical attributes without their consent.
 These behaviors attempt to reduce the value of the person being rated to a one-dimensional stereotype that is antithetical to an atmosphere of inclusiveness.
-This behavior is inherently disrespectful to all those of the gender being ranked regardless of the response of any single student; and (3) Intruding in private spaces such as shower stalls and locker rooms.
+This behavior is inherently disrespectful to all those of the gender being ranked regardless of the response of any single student; and (3) intruding in private spaces such as shower stalls and locker rooms.

 Other types of harassment include comments, questioning, innuendos or jokes of a sexual nature.
 Derogatory comments referencing gender or sex, unwelcome sexual advances, propositions, threats, requests or demands for sexual favors all constitute sexual harassment.
 Displaying, posting, advertising or distributing offensive, indecent or abusive material of a sexual nature; leering or making obscene gestures; constitutes sexual harassment.